usnistgov/xslt-blender/README.md

 All source code, whether Typescript, Javascript or XSLT, is also available for inspection and testing.
 An isolated runtime (that is, download everything and run it off line) can help demonstrate the integrity of the application.

-In the demonstrations, this code base can be exercised to show different kinds of functionality, including "mixed" applications where XSLT is used in conjunction with Javascript or with other Javascript (or Typescript) libraries supporting other functionalities, such as zipping/unzipping.
+In the demonstrations, this code base can be exercised to show different kinds of functionality, including mixed applications where XSLT is used in conjunction with Javascript or with other Javascript (or Typescript) libraries supporting other functionalities, such as zipping/unzipping.

 A particular area of interest is the pipelining of JSON data and integration of JSON data into XML-based pipelines, even using XSLT 1.0.